louisraymond/louis_raymond_nyt_challenge/README.md

 ## New York Times App
-To start this app, you can just open the index.html file
+To start this app, you can just open the index.html file in the build folder

 ## Other Ways To See This App
 Or you can check out the version deployed on netlify here: https://infallible-tesla-146517.netlify.com/